 Moto Hint +

-Motorola has put two of its Hint attempts on sale so far, the second one was announced with much less fanfare than the first.
-This second gen Moto Hint is the same overall look and design as the first Hint with better audio and a 17 hour battery life.
+Motorola has put two of its Hint attempts on sale so far, and the second iteration was announced with much less fanfare than the first.
+This second-gen Moto Hint is the same overall look and design as the first Hint with better audio and a 17 hour battery life.
 Features wise, you can listen to messages and updates and relay voice commands to your smartphone.
-Read our review of the original (flawed) Moto Hint here.

 Wareable may get a commission